How to Ping IPv6 Address in Windows 11

 Ping IPv6 address in command prompt on Windows 11

-After pressing Enter, the Command Prompt will send a series of packets to the specified IPv6 address and then display the responses.
+After hitting Enter, Command Prompt will send packets to the IPv6 address and show you the replies.

 Useful tip: How to Find The IP Address of a Website in Windows 10 / 11